 A tournament can last one or several rounds, with each of them being played over a fixed number of hands (usually between 15 and 30) or a fixed period.
 When the starting hands are dealt, the opponents face the same playing decisions as those in standard blackjack, i.e. they can hit, stand, double down, split, take insurance, and so on.

 What happens once everyone has finished playing their hand depends on the rules of the respective tournament.
 In single-round blackjack tournaments, the chips of each participant are counted up individually.
-The positions of players are then determined depending on how many chips each person has at this stage.
+The positions of players are then determined based on how many chips each person has at this stage.

 Blackjack Tournament Basics – Prepping Up for Your First Tourney

-This would give you valuable information about the betting limits, the prize pool, how many hands are played per round, whether surrendering a hand is permitted, and so forth.
+This will give you valuable information about the betting limits, the prize pool, how many hands are played per round, whether surrendering a hand is permitted, and so forth.
 If you still have any questions, be sure to ask the support staff or the tournament director before you take your seat at the table.